digitalbias/journal_converter/README.md

 # How to Run this

+1. Install the dependencies:
+   1. Elixir
+   2. mix
+   3. Run `mix deps.get` from the command-line
+2. Copy the `.env.sample` to `.env` and update the JOURNAL_DIRECTORY variable to the directory with your markdown files in it
-From a command line type: `mix run -e 'JournalConverter.CLI.run(["-f", "/Users/david.c.mitchell/Dropbox/PlainText/Journal"])'`
+3. From a command line type: `make`